Amitava123/rom_building_system_setup/README.md

 First make sure to install git and configure it, and install g++ or this won't work :p

-Then clone the repositoiy -->
+Then clone the repository -->

 	$ git clone https://github.com/Amitava123/rom_building_system_setup -b patch-1 <dir>
 * add any directory at the end or keep it empty